svedant142/user-grpc-service/README.md

 4. Dockerized the whole application.

 ABOUT PROJECT -
-A grpc service with the following capabilities-
+A grpc service with two endpoints for fetching individual and list of details respectively.
-● Mock the database by maintaining a list of user details in a variable.
-● An endpoint to fetch user details based on user id.
-● An endpoint to fetch a list of user details based on a list of ids